 Cappello’s latest book, Life Breaks In: A Mood Almanack (University of Chicago Press) takes on the ineffable subject of “mood” and its affinities with clouds, sonic atmospheres, “sonorous envelopes,” and dioramas.
 Rather than yoke mood to an age-old taxonomy of emotion, Cappello uses what she calls “cloud-writing” to explore mood as architecture and air; as envelope and sphere; as niche, sound, skin and reverberation; as wave, voice and hue; as temperature and tempo; as making and creating.

-She is currently working on a book-length series of linked prose pieces on “dormancy,” its various meanings, shades, disciplinary nooks and unexpected locales; a new collection of essays (Cold Cases and Other Irresolvables); and a suite of studies, or literary etudes, on the nature of study in the information age.
+She is currently working on a book-length series of linked prose pieces on “dormancy,” its various meanings, shades, disciplinary nooks and unexpected locales; a new collection of essays (Stranger Intimacy, on the forms intimacy takes between strangers); and a suite of studies, or literary etudes, on the nature of study in the information age.

 Some of Cappello’s recent essaying addresses Gunther von Hagens’ bodyworlds exhibit (in Salmagundi); sleep, sound and the silence of silent cinema (in Michigan Quarterly Review); the psychology of tears (in Water~stone Review); and the uncanny dimensions of parapraxis and metalepsis (in Interim).
 Excerpts from Appearances: Scenes from a Queer Friendship appear in American Letters and Commentary, and Quarterly West.
 Cabinet Magazine, Hotel Amerika, Southwest Review, Western Humanities Review, Raritan, and numerous anthologies, including most recently the Cambridge Companion to Autobiography; Bending Genre: Theorizing Creative Nonfiction; and After Montaigne have also provided homes for Cappello’s work.